ubuntu-core/snappy-jenkins/README.md

 ![Block Diagram](/img/snappy-jenkins.png?raw=true)

-* Reverse proxy instance: it has a Nginx process listening on port 8081 that forwards request to path ```/ghprbhook``` to the jenkins instance
+* Reverse proxy instance: it has an Nginx process listening on port 8081 that forwards requests to path ```/ghprbhook``` to the jenkins instance

 * Jenkins instance: the same as in the local provision case.